amzn/amazon-pay-sdk-csharp/README.md

 	* [Provider Credit Requests](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/tree/DoDo/PayWithAmazon/ProviderCreditRequests)
 	* [Common Requests](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/tree/DoDo/PayWithAmazon/CommonRequests) - This folder contains Configuration class and GerServiceStatus API call.
 * Pass the created Request object to the respective API function in the class [Client.cs](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/blob/DoDo/PayWithAmazon/Client.cs)
-* The Response object returned will be specefic to the API call made See .
-See API call functions in [Client.cs](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/blob/DoDo/PayWithAmazon/Client.cs) to see the return type.
+* The Response object returned will be specefic to the API call made.
+See API call functions in [Client.cs](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/blob/DoDo/PayWithAmazon/Client.cs) for the return type.
-Also [Response](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/tree/DoDo/PayWithAmazon/Responses) section for Response classes.
+* [Response](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/tree/DoDo/PayWithAmazon/Responses) section to view the variables and their Getters.

 ### Setting the Currency Code parameter
 For API calls that need the currency code parameter, there are two ways to set it

 1. Setting it in the configuration class object globally

 ```csharp
 using PayWithAmazon;
 using PayWithAmazon.CommonRequests;